SurrealNumber/CoreTitleInheritance/readme.txt

 1. To deal with incorrect primary heir due to duchy order, add button to "remake" duchy <- problem in vanilla.
 Should be ability to designate primary duchy as well.
 ^ same problem exists with counties as well, and they cannot be re-made.
 Will have to look into solution.
 ^ would probably work just the same with removing and then adding the title back.
 ^ should only work on capital chain.
-Can't think of reason to do it otherwise. possible to autodo or check on title creation or stuff.
+Can't think of reason to do it otherwise. possible to autodo or check on title creation or stuff. <- will give advice on ways to deal with (creating and destroying titles, grant and revoke, core first relevant titles in list)
 2. Disallow all titles which are dejure under title law titles which are not primary title from being core ^ possibly change to title law titles your primary/player heir is not set to inherit. <- if same as realm folded in, otherwise need to test if cores matter.